grommet/grommet-starter-existing-app/README.md

 };
 ```

 There is a lot going on here.
-The button theme entry have a handful set of pre-defined variables.
-But it is pretty much impossible for us to map all the possible variations you may want in your button or any other component.
+Let's digest it.
+The button theme entry has a handful set of pre-defined variables.
+But it is pretty much impossible for us to map all the possible variations you may want in your button or any other component really.
 The common ones (border, padding, ...) are present, but you can always use the `extend` to customize things further.
 This entry is present in all components in grommet.

 The extend can receive a string or a function.
 A string will apply the given styles to *all* component instances.
 A function will receive the props of the given component and then you can make dynamic decisions on which styles to apply given the state of the component.

 The Material UI button text is always uppercase and have a different font-size than ours.
 Also, the hover interactions are different.
 Material UI uses an alpha channel based on the color prop to add some hover interactions.
-We are using `polished` to be able to pass any color and let them convert to `rgb` accordingly.
+We are using `polished` to be able to pass any color and let them convert it to `rgb` accordingly.
 We are also using `normalizeColor` to transform `primary` into `#303f9f`.

 You may have noticed that `colorValue` is being used instead of `color`, the actual prop name.
 This happens because styled-components honors and passes down all valid DOM attributes, and color is one of them.
 The problem is that we don't want color to be added to the DOM, we only use it for styling reasons.
-So avoid this "leaking" problem we added the `Value` suffix.
+To avoid this "leaking" problem we added the `Value` suffix.
 This is a convention in Grommet for all other valid DOM attributes used.

 Using extend at this level is a very advanced use case of Grommet.
 But if you are integrating to an existing app we assume that you want to have the same look and feel as before.